nickeldan/hallmonitor/README.rst

 - -d <network_device>: Sets a network device to be monitored.
 This option can be used more than once.
 If no devices are added, then the "any" device will be used.
 - -w <whitelist_file>: Loads whitelist entries from a file.
 This option can be used more than once.
+- -f: Adds a journaler that, for each SYN packet, searches procfs to find an associated process.
+Only available on Linux.
 - -v: Enable verbose logging.
 - -h: Show usage information.